College of Nursing

 The Carr College of Nursing’s mission statement is “Developing Nurses as Christian Servants.”

 The Carr College of Nursing fosters a supportive environment that challenges professional and advanced practice nursing students to reach their full potential.
-The programs’ purposes are to provide a quality professional education that leads to an understanding and philosophy of life consistent with Christian ideals.
+The programs' purposes are to provide an excellent transforming professional nursing education that leads to an understanding and philosophy of life inspired by Christian ideals.
 This involves the following goals:

-1. The preparation of professional and advanced practice nurses who provide nursing care reflective of their faith and Christian service and who value lifelong intellectual growth
+1. The preparation of transformed professional and advanced practice inspired nurses who provide compassionate nursing care reflective of their faith and Christian service and who value lifelong intellectual growth.

-3. The development of a commitment to Christian values, ethics, intellectual excellence and standards of professional and advanced nursing practice
+3. The development of a commitment to Christian values, ethics, truth, intellectual excellence and standards of professional and advanced nursing practice.

-4. The promotion of supportive personal and professional relationships
+4. The promotion of supportive civil and authentic personal and professional relationships.

-5. The promotion of lifelong health habits that contribute to a better quality of life physically, spiritually, psychologically and socially
+5. The promotion of lifelong health habits that contribute to multidimensional human flourishing (a better quality of life physically, spiritually, psychologically and socially).

-6. The emphasis of a servant-leadership lifestyle which prepares graduates who have a respect for cultures and an understanding of world missions
+6. The emphasis of a servant-leadership lifestyle which prepares graduates who have a respect for cultures, human dignity, and an understanding of world missions.

 Bachelor of Science in Nursing

 Undergraduate tracks are designed to meet the needs of all students.
-There is a four-year, traditional track on our main campus, and a 16-month accelerated program in Northwest Arkansas.
+There is a four-year, traditional track on our main campus.
 An individualized track is also available for students holding a current nursing license without a bachelor’s degree.

 Family Nurse Practitioner